sajidhamdard/learnjavascript/notes/debugging-english.md

 In summary, debugging in JavaScript refers to the process of identifying and fixing errors or bugs in your code, there are several tools and techniques that you can use to debug JavaScript code like browser's developer console, browser's developer tools and JavaScript debugger.

-# What is Developer Tool in JavaScript?
+# What is Developer Tool?

-Developer tools in JavaScript are a set of web-based tools that allow developers to inspect, debug and optimize their web pages and web applications.
+Developer tools are a set of web-based tools that allow developers to inspect, debug and optimize their web pages and web applications.
 They are built into modern web browsers such as Google Chrome, Firefox, Safari, and Edge, and can be accessed by pressing a specific key combination or by selecting them from the browser's menu.

 The developer tools provide a wide range of functionality that can be used to improve the performance, usability, and accessibility of a web page or web application.
 Some of the most commonly used features include: